anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the Registrar-Agent enrolls pledges into the ACP via BRSKI-PRM, then the GRASP Objective (the equivalent of the DNS-SD service name) to be used is "AN_join_registar" as defined in
 {{RFC8995}}, section 4.3.
-To indicate support for BRSKI-PRM, the objective-alue of the objective, according to {{RFC8995}}, section 4.3 and figure 13 is "PRM-EST-TLS" for the connection to a registrar supporting BRSKI-PRM.
+To indicate support for BRSKI-PRM, the objective-value of the objective, according to {{RFC8995}}, section 4.3 and figure 13 is "PRM-EST-TLS" for the connection to a registrar supporting BRSKI-PRM.
 To avoid backward compatiblity issues with AN_join_registrar announcement for BRSKI, BRSKI-PRM in this case MUST use a separate TCP port